hplp/git-github-fundamentals-JerryYin/Jerry_profile.md

 He received MSc degree in Material Science and Engineering in 2019 at Tsinghua University.
 He is currently a Ph.D. student in Electrical Engineering at the University of Virginia.
 He has been working on the design, fabrication, measurement and analysis of electronic devices and accelerator chips since his Master's journey.
 He published more than 10 journal/conference scientific papers in fields of Material Science and Electrical Engineering with a total citation of >450 and hold a patent so far.
+His research is ultra-low-power FPGA physical design and SRAM design.
 His dream is to invent a truly high performance and low power chip.